OpenBB-finance/OpenBB/website/content/terminal/guides/advanced/scripts-and-routines.md

 # Go into the stocks context
 stocks

-# Load a company ticker, e.g. Amazon
+# Load a company ticker, e.g. Apple
-load AMZN
+load AAPL

-# Show a simple plot of the ticker, adding in any basic indicator.
+# Show a candle chart with a 20 day Moving Average
-candle --ma 20,30
+candle --ma 20

-# Switch over to the due diligence menu
+# Switch over to the Due Diligence menu
 dd

+# Show analyst ratings
+analyst

-# Show the price targets of Amazon, both the graph as well as the table
+# Show price targets charts
 pt
-pt --raw

-# Show estimates of annual and quarterly earnings as well as quarterly revenue estimates
+# Show future estimations
 est

-# Open the comparison analysis menu (ca)
-../ca

-# Pick stocks that are competitors to Amazon
-add ebay,wmt,tgt,baba,jd

-# Determine the valuations of each company
-valuation

-# Show correlations between each company
-hcorr

-# Figure out the sentiment perceived of each company
-sentiment

 # Return to home
 /
 ```

-This file can be placed in `routines` folder of the `OpenBBUserData` folder, for more information have a look [here](https://docs.openbb.co/terminal/guides/advanced/data).
-Save this file as `stocks_demo.openbb` to execute the script in the "Executing a script" section.
+The above example can be executed by running `exe --example`.
+This file can also be placed in the `routines` folder of the `OpenBBUserData` folder, for more information have a look [here](https://docs.openbb.co/terminal/guides/advanced/data).
+Save this file as `openbb_demo.openbb` and use `exe openbb_demo.openbb` to execute the script as explained in detail in the "Executing a script" section.

 ### Executing a script